 To change your homepage from search.snap.do to your preferred domain: Click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window, remove search.snap.do and enter your preferred domain, which will open each time you launch Internet Explorer.

-If you continue to have problems with redirects to hxxp://Search.Snap.do, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the search.snap.do redirect, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.